2026 Tax Year Guide: Key Numbers and Planning Strategies

-Here is what you need to know to file your 2025 return and plan for the changes coming in 2026.
+Here is what you need to know to file your 2026 return and plan for the year ahead.

-For the tax return you will file in early 2026, the IRS has released updated numbers, incorporating changes from the “One Big Beautiful Bill Act” (OBBBA):
+For the tax return you will file in early 2027, the IRS has released updated inflation-adjusted numbers:

 1. Standard Deduction Increases